 - Wooden board

 You’ll need a wooden board like this to build your amp rack.
-In the building materials section of your hardware store you’ll find wooden boards that are approximately 1/2″ or so thick and usually come in lengths of 4 ft. or longer.
+In the building materials section of your hardware store you’ll find wooden boards that are about 1/2″ or so thick and usually come in lengths of 4 ft. or longer.
 Pine is the cheapest but is more prone to warping and is weaker than others, but it’s suitable if you’re on a budget.
 It’s not suitable for installations exposed to a lot of humidity or moisture.

 Using the measurements you wrote down from planning your amp rack, buy a wooden board that’s the same or close width to what you measured.
 To save costs buy one with length closes to your length measurements for what you need.